 Joel holds a MEng in Renewable Energy from the University of Exeter and came top of his year.
 He is a co-founder and the general manager of SidEnergy, a community energy group based in East Devon.

 Katrina Jackson, professional development manager

 Joining Regen in September 2011 Katrina has become the central part of Regen SW’s team ensuring the office is the heart of the organisation and creates an effective and positive working environment.

 Katrina is the main point of contact for PA support to the CEO and the Board, office management, contracts and project development support, human resources services, and support for the membership and events team, whilst also heading up the EWiRE mentoring programme.

 Katrina has a BA hons in Geography and you can often find her with her nose in a National Geographic.

 Donna makes sure Regen SW’s accounts are in order and manages project finances.
 She provides support for and works closely with the team to ensure maximum project delivery can be achieved using the financial controls as a basis.

-Felicity is Regens membership administrator.
-Ensuring all members administration is dealt with and any queries answered.
-Felicity has returned to Regen SW in August 2012 after a year of maternity leave and is now part time.
-Felicity previous full time role was Merlin’s personal assistant and making sure that team members have sufficient administrative support to do their jobs efficiently and effectively.
+Felicity is Regens team administrator.
+Prior to going part time between maternity periods, Felicity previous full time role was Merlin’s personal assistant and making sure that team members have sufficient administrative support to do their jobs efficiently and effectively.

 Felicity graduated in 2005 with a degree in Theatre and Performance.
 Prior to joining Regen SW she has worked as a senior administrator, in defence communications and also as an events manager.